khangnguyen-yay/club-app/README.md

 For Backend:
 npx jest
 ```
+Note: If any cucumber tests fail, make sure the Google account you are using does not currently have any selected clubs.

 ## ✅ Your local environment should now be running!
 ```
 You can open the frontend in your browser and interact with the full system.